My approach to teaching

 I co-supervised an undergraduate medicine student as they conducted an online research study.
 The study used a novel web-cam based eye-tracking method to capture the direction of children’s saccades.

-Project title: ‘Investigating the relationship between task-switching and self-reported impulsivity’.
+Project title: ‘Establishing the link between cognitive attention-switching and self-reported impulsivity’.

-I co-supervised two undergraduate psychology students as they conducted an online research study.
+I co-supervised an undergraduate psychology student as they conducted an online research study.
 The study used a novel web-cam based eye-tracking method to capture the direction of participants’ saccades.

 Completed training courses